The best time to visit Sequoia & Kings Canyon National Park is from mid June to August.

 Best time for rock climbing

 The best time for rock climbing in Sequoia and Kings Canyon is between August and September.

 These months bring cooler temperatures and fewer crowds than at the height of summer.
 Additionally, there are often closures on popular crags, like Moro Rock, during the early spring and summer for nesting peregrine falcons, which are normally lifted by mid-August.

 Keep in mind that many of the world-class climbs in the parks are located deep in mountains where snow can fall at any time of year.
 Early summer can bring unpassable high water while late fall can have unexpectedly large snowfall, so plan your trip wisely based on the weather conditions.

 Best time for horseback riding

 July to August provides the best conditions in the alpine sections of the park, allowing for an exceptional backcountry riding experience.
-There are 2 commercial horseback riding stables in the park that offer guided rides during the summer, though reservations are highly recommended.
+There is 2 commercial horseback riding stables in the park that offer guided rides during the summer, though reservations are highly recommended.